Prince Street Girls

 Although the original Prince Street Girls have left, they sometimes return to call on the photographer with their daughters in tow.
 Meiselas still feels the series was cut short.
 “The full story of young girls becoming women and going on with their lives, leaving the neighborhood and having children, might have become a different, longer story,” but she adds, “I made a difficult choice to follow another path, and that had consequences.”

-Last June, during an exhibition of the work at Higher Pictures gallery, Susan Meiselas brought a catalogue of the images to the women who were once (and always) the Prince Street Girls.
+In June 2017, during an exhibition of the work at Higher Pictures gallery, Susan Meiselas brought a catalogue of the images to the women who were once (and always) the Prince Street Girls.
 The video below captures some of their reaction as they reminisce about their childhood and the fashions of their youth.